jyoungblood/darkwave/readme.md

 - **Subnav** - When using the default base template and components, a subnav can be easily added using a simple PHP array.
 See the `/demo` section of the [index controller](https://github.com/hxgf/darkwave/blob/master/controllers/index.php) and the `subnav` section of the [base template](https://github.com/hxgf/darkwave/blob/master/templates/_layouts/base.html).

-- **HBS helpers** - Slime-render provides a couple custom HBS helpers and makes it easy to add your own.
+- **HBS helpers** - [Slime-render](https://github.com/hxgf/slime-render) provides a couple custom HBS helpers and makes it easy to add your own.
 See the `initialize_handlebars_helpers()` section of the [slime-render](https://github.com/hxgf/slime-render/blob/master/src/render.php) class for an example.
 The [HBS Cookbook](https://zordius.github.io/HandlebarsCookbook/) provides more information for building [simple](https://zordius.github.io/HandlebarsCookbook/0021-customhelper.html) and [block](https://zordius.github.io/HandlebarsCookbook/0022-blockhelper.html) custom helpers.

 - **More BS components** - There are <em>A LOT</em> of Bootstrap components out there.
 The official [BS examples](https://getbootstrap.com/docs/5.3/examples/) and [BS cheatsheet](https://getbootstrap.com/docs/5.3/examples/cheatsheet/) are good places to start.

-- **Customizing Tabler** - Tabler is designed to be easy to customized with css variables added to the `:root` element.
+- **Customizing Tabler** - Tabler is designed to be easily customized with CSS variables added to the `:root` element.
 See the [Tabler docs](https://tabler.io/docs/getting-started/customize) for a customization example, and [tabler.css](https://github.com/tabler/tabler/blob/dev/dist/css/tabler.css) for the default variable names and values.